awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 ## Prerequisites for Aurora machine learning<a name="postgresql-ml-prereqs"></a>

-Aurora machine learning is available on any Aurora cluster that's running a supported Aurora PostgreSQL 10 or higher major version in an AWS Region that supports Aurora machine learning\.
 You can upgrade an Aurora cluster that's running a lower version of Aurora PostgreSQL to a supported higher version if you want to use Aurora machine learning with that cluster\.
 For more information, see [Upgrading the PostgreSQL DB engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.

 For more information about Regions and Aurora version availability, see [Aurora machine learning](Concepts.AuroraFeaturesRegionsDBEngines.grids.md#Concepts.Aurora_Fea_Regions_DB-eng.Feature.Aurora_ML)\.